becodeorg/newsletter/source/_posts/InterviewWithAbel.md

 **Abel Magolu:** Sure!
 I’ll start with my studies.
 I’ve always been very curious about economics and marketing.
 That’s why I followed a Bachelor’s course in marketing at the EPHEC.
 And I had a great time there and met wonderful people, including teachers who made me want to do this job and work in the digital sector.
 Afterwards, I felt like going deeper into this area and I started a Master’s degree in Information & Communication at the UCL.
 During my last year there, I’ve focused on communication for social non-profits, as I was already very much involved in those.

-Afterwards I’ve become a teacher in a high school.
+Afterwards, I became a teacher in a high school.
 This is the other side of my profile : I love teaching and transmitting knowledge.
 So I became a marketing teacher.
 Right after this, I became communications officer for a non-profit that aims at helping friends and families of people with severe illnesses.
 That allowed me to take a plunge into the digital marketing world.

 And then someone told me about BeCode, and I was curious about it.